 Mommy and Me Seahorse Amigurumi Assembly Instructions

-1. Curl the tail up and sew it in place.
-I left the yarn end from the start of the pattern hanging out and used this to sew the tail up.
-If you don’t have an end sticking out, you can use a piece of yarn in the same color as the body.
+- Curl the tail up and sew it in place with your yarn needle and either the yarn tail left out from the start or a new strand of yarn.
 Using the photos below as a guide, curl the tail up towards the front and center of the seahorse.
-First, do one small curl and sew through it a couple of times.
-Then curl it up one more time and sew some stitches through it again to secure it in place.
-Weave in ends and cut your yarn.
+First, do one small curl and sew through it a couple of times, then curl it up one more time and sew a few stitches through it again to secure it in place.
+Weave in end and cut yarn.

-• Sew the mane onto your seahorse, starting at the base of the neck and working your way up to the top of the head.
-Weave in ends and cut yarn.
+- Sew the mane onto your seahorse, starting at the base of the neck and working your way up to the top of the head.
+Weave in end and cut yarn.

-• Lastly, sew the tail fin on the back of the body just above where the tail ends and the main body starts.
-Make sure you sew around each of the stitches of the bottom of the tail so its secure to the seahorse.
-See the photo below for tail fin placement.
+- Lastly, sew the tail fin on the back of the body just above where the bottom tail ends and the main body starts.
+Make sure to sew around each of the stitches along the bottom of the tail fin so it is secure to the seahorse.

 You’re all finished!!
 I hope you love the mommy and baby seahorses you just made!